 You know how it is.
 The year takes its sweet time to pass, month after month, and then suddenly it goes from Halloween to Christmas in the blink of an eye.
 So, what can we do to prepare for the onslaught of festivity?
 Stock up on eggnog?
 Check.
 Dust off the ugly Christmas sweater?
 Also, check.
 Start untangling the giant ball of fairy lights ready for another frustrating installation?
 Begrudgingly check.
 Another thing that you should probably start thinking about, however, is organizing the home with a good old-fashioned decluttering.
+You can learn more decluttering tips and how to stop hoarding on our blog.
 Because let's face it, it's going to be far more relaxing spending time at home without any excess clutter hanging around.

 Now that we're feeling motivated (or at least pretending to be…), let's get started!